 warrior who never gives up, and a sensitive woman full of that special tenderness that characterizes her - always remaining humbly grounded to her culture, family, fans, and close ones.

-An important lesson Pausini learned was that music can modify people's way of thinking.
+An important lesson Pausini learned was that music can modify people’s thinking.
 In this connection, the documentary is subtly underscored, with a very small among of screening time of some of the greatest hits, including “Tra te il mare/Between You and the Sea” (my favorite), “Vivimi,” “Inolvidable” and “One More Time.”

 “Laura Pausini: Pleased to Meet You” focuses exclusively on Pausini’s point of view and provides the viewer a limited vision of her story without reaching out to other people in the industry - managers, colleagues, song producers, as well as other people who may see the world around her differently.

-In terms of editing and breadth of information, the documentary directed by Ivan Cotroneo (“One Kiss,” “Kryptonite!”), is an emotional roller coaster appealing to the vast majority of viewers.
-Nevertheless, it doesn’t attain the mastery of other award-winning music documentaries that focused on women singers.
-For instance, Asif Kapadia’s “Amy” on the life and career of British singer/songwriter Amy Winehouse; Rob Epstein and Jeffrey Friedman's “Linda Ronstadt: The Sound of My Voice” on the tragic life of the Mexican-American legend; or R. J. Cutler's “Billie Eilish: The World’s a Little Blurry” a film on the teen sensation who took the world by storm.
-However, the charm of the Italian singer is sure to please everyone, even if we don't speak Italian.
+In terms of editing and breadth of information, the documentary directed by Ivan Cotroneo (“One Kiss,” “Kryptonite!”), is an emotional roller coaster appealing to the vast majority of viewers?
+Nevertheless, it doesn’t attain the mastery of other award-winning music documentaries that focus on women singers.
+For instance, Asif Kapadia’s “Amy” on the life and career of British singer/songwriter Amy Winehouse; Rob Epstein and Jeffrey Friedman’s “Linda Ronstadt: The Sound of My Voice” on the tragic life of the Mexican-American legend; or R. J. Cutler’s “Billie Eilish: The World’s a Little Blurry” a film on the teen sensation who took the world by storm.
+However, the charm of the Italian singer is sure to please everyone, even if we don’t speak Italian.